junibrosas/nestjs-microservices/README.md

 This API showcase consists of the following parts:

 - Client - A NestJS HTTP gateway to publishes events to microservices.
+The `client` server publishes publishes `mailer-send-exported-users` and `task-process-export-users` that is beng handled in `mailer` and `task` service.
 - Client Express - A very simple Express server that publishes event.
+The `client-express` is a simple server that demonstrates a way to publish and event and the `task` service handles the published events.
 - Task service - responsible for heavy processing.
+The `task` service is a hybrid NestJS application that listens for HTTP requests and make use of connected microservices.
+It publishes `mailer-send-processed-data` event and the `mailer` service handles the event.
 - Mailer service - responsible for sending out email messages.

-## Relationships

-- The `client` server publishes publishes `mailer-send-exported-users` and `task-process-export-users` that is beng handled in `mailer` and `task` service.
-- The `client-express` is a simple server that demonstrates a way to publish and event and the `task` service which is a
-- The `task` service is a hybrid NestJS application that listens for HTTP requests and make use of connected microservices.
-It publishes `mailer-send-processed-data` event and the `mailer` service handles the event.
-- The `mailer` service is a microservice that listens to events.
+The `mailer` service is a microservice that listens to events.

 ## Redis